Nell Rojas: Running career

 Rojas ran collegiately for Northern Arizona University, where she graduated with a bachelor's degree in exercise science.
 As a senior, she won the Big Sky Conference championship in the 3000-meter steeplechase three times and once for the 5000 meters.
 Rojas represented her school at the 2009 NCAA Division I Women's Outdoor Track and Field Championships.
 She also ran in the 2007 and 2008 NCAA Women's Division I Cross Country Championship.

 The first road race she ran out of college was the California International Marathon, where she finished in seventh place with a time of 2:31:23.

 Following in her father Ric Rojas' footsteps, she raced in the competitive Bolder Boulder 10K race in 2019.
 She said she competed to make her father, who was also her coach, proud and carry on the family tradition (Ric had won 40 years prior).
 Halfway in to Nell Rojas' race, a win looked dim.
 She began falling behind, but then in a sprint to the finish, she beat her competitor and won the race with a time of 34:32.

 Next she worked her way up to running Grandma's Marathon.
 She ran an average 5:40 mile, finishing in first with a time of 2:28:06.
 Her time was three minutes less than her past best and met the US Olympic marathon trials standard.

 In Atlanta, Georgia, at the U.S. Woman's Olympic Trials Marathon on February 29, 2020, Rojas went out with the lead pack, which stayed together for most of the race.
 Rojas finished in the top 10, crossing the line at 2:30:29.

 Rojas raced her fastest half marathon January at the Houston Half Marathon, three months before the COVID-19 pandemic paused all competitive marathons.
 Her time of 1:10:45 placed her as the 27th woman, and the 13th US woman.

-Nell Rojas of Boulder was the first American woman to cross the finish line of the Boston Marathon on April 18, 2022, in Boston, Mass.
+Rojas was the first American woman of the 2022 Boston Marathon.